UX Case Study: Modular Content System

 Thoropass's compliance management platform guided clients through the implementation of security frameworks like SOC 2, ISO 27001, and HIPAA.
 Small clients might only need one of these security frameworks but as Thoropass moved upmarket, larger clients often wanted to implement and manage several security frameworks at once.

 Unfortunately, the expert content in Thoropass’s platform was written and released for each framework individually, sometimes months or even years apart.
-This meant that if a client purchased more than one framework, they would be forced to see multiple versions of their instructions, instructions that often conflicted with each other.
-Depending on their combination of frameworks, clients could see up to 80% redundant content, leading to duplicated work and serious confusion.
+If a client purchased more than one framework, they would be forced to see multiple versions of their content, including instructions that often conflicted with each other.

 Understanding the problem: